appwebtech/Angular/README.md

 Angular is a development platform for building mobile and desktop web applications.

-I will be pushing my code and mini-projects (and experiences <:-)) in this Angluar2 repo.
+I will be pushing my code and mini-projects (and experiences <:-)) in this AngluarJS 2.0 repo.
-I've decided to teach myself Angular2 as I am currently taking AngularJS course (which is part of Ruby on Rails Web Development Specialisation) with the [Johns Hopkins University](https://ep.jhu.edu/programs-and-courses/coursera)  via [Coursera](https://www.coursera.org/specializations/ruby-on-rails) platform.
+I've decided to teach myself AngularJS 2.0 Beta as I am currently taking AngularJS 1.x course (which is part of Ruby on Rails Web Development Specialisation) with the [Johns Hopkins University](https://ep.jhu.edu/programs-and-courses/coursera)  via [Coursera](https://www.coursera.org/specializations/ruby-on-rails) platform.